sysfce2/aurutils/examples/README.md

 ```

 > **Note**
+> By default, AUR packages are rebuilt in dependency order.
+When using
-> Packages are rebuilt in sequential order.
-When rebuilds in dependency order are
+> `--no-sync` or non-AUR packages, targets are rebuilt in sequential order.
+In
-> required, `arch-rebuild-order` can be used as follows:
+> this case, `arch-rebuild-order` can be used as follows:
 >
 > `$ arch-rebuild-order --repos=custom <targets...>`
 >